RESA4102 – Theory and Method in the Study of Religion, Society and Diversity

 The students will in groups of 2-3 prepare a short presentation and a response based on critical reflections over a part of the syllabus.
 The presentation is to take place during class.

 The examination of the course consists of a portfolio submission.
-The portfolio must include two texts: One theme essay, 4500 words and one syllabus-based essay, 1500 words.
+The portfolio must include two texts: One theme based paper, 4500 words and one syllabus-based essay, 1500 words.

-In the evaluation, the syllabus-based essay count 25% and the theme essay 75% of the final grading.
+In the evaluation, the syllabus-based paper count 25% and the theme essay 75% of the final grading.

 Submit assignments in Inspera